-- Our Heavenly Father created us in His image.
+Our Heavenly Father created us in His image.
 He made a part of us that, like Him, will never die.
 This part is called a soul.
 Because we have a soul, we have the power to think, the power to choose and the power to love.
-Further, our earthly parents cooperated with God to bring us into existence. - When God made us in His image, He opened up many treasures for us.
+Further, our earthly parents cooperated with God to bring us into existence.